 If the tenant consents to the improvements, the tenant and land owner can reach agreement about compensation for the owner.
 The compensation can be fixed by agreement, but a tenant cannot be made to pay an unfair amount.

-The owner is only able to make improvements without the tenant’s consent if the Tribunal has determined the improvement to be suitable and desirable in the circumstances.
+The owner is only able to make improvements without the tenant’s consent if the NCAT has determined the improvement to be suitable and desirable in the circumstances.